-- 1. When notified, immediately convene the Crisis Management Team.
-Call all offices to ensure media inquiries are sent to Communications and Marketing at 317-679-5952. - 2.
-The President should meet with corporate officers, the accused employee, attorney and others as needed, to determine the validity of the complaint. - 3.
-Regardless of whether the complaint seems valid, draft a response for the spokesperson to respond to all media inquiries. - 4.
-Determine other audiences impacted by the situation and then develop and implement a communications plan for each.
-Refer to the manual's Crisis Plan for a list of audiences. - 5.
-If appropriate, draft a statement on the situation to send to all offices and directors.
+1. When notified, immediately convene the Crisis Management Team.
+Call all offices to ensure media inquiries are sent to Communications & Marketing at 317-679-5952.

+2. The President should meet with corporate officers, the accused employee, attorney and others as needed, to determine the validity of the complaint.

+3. Regardless of whether the complaint seems valid, draft a response for the spokesperson to respond to all media inquiries.

+4. Determine other audiences impacted by the situation and then develop and implement a communications plan for each.
+Refer to the manual's Crisis Plan for a list of audiences.

+5. If appropriate, draft a statement on the situation to send to all offices and directors.
 Establish a hotline.
-Make all staff aware of the "hotline" for questions from parents, case managers, group homes and individuals served. - 6.
-Keep employees updated on the developing situation. - 7.
-If the complaint is valid, and the employee will be terminated without prosecution, follow the guidelines below.
-However, even if the person no longer works for Noble, the agency will continue to be part of the story if the issue goes to trial so a crisis situation will still exist. - CEO, Asst.
-VP of Health & Wellness and Senior Director of Communications and Marketing will meet with agency officers to discuss a release to the media, allowing the first story to be at our timing and on our terms.
-Convene the Crisis Management Team. - If the decision is made not to issue a release, prepare a media response in case a media contact occurs if/when the matter becomes public knowledge. - Draft a memo explaining the situation and what Noble is doing about it.
-This should be distributed with any media release to all offices and department directors.
-Include a "hotline" number to call with questions. - After the employee has been terminated and media coverage has ceased, debrief staff and others, as deemed necessary. - 8.
-If the parent (or the participant) decides to prosecute: - Follow the steps above to handle the immmediate crisis. - Involve agency attorney. - As the trial approaches, reconvene the Crisis Team and draft a media response.
+Make all staff aware of the "hotline" for questions from parents, case managers, group homes and individuals served.

+6. Keep employees updated on the developing situation.

+7. If the complaint is valid & the employee terminated without prosecution, follow the guidelines below.
+However, even if the person no longer works for Noble, the agency will continue to be part of the story if the issue goes to trial so a crisis situation will still exist.

+- The CEO, VP of Compliance & Operations and Senior Director of Communications & Marketing will meet with agency officers to discuss a release to the media, allowing the first story to be at our timing & on our terms.
+Convene the Crisis Management Team. - If the decision is made not to issue a release, prepare a draft response in case a media contact occurs if/when the matter becomes public knowledge. - Draft a memo explaining the situation & what Noble is doing.
+This should be distributed with any media release to all offices & department directors.
+Include a "hotline" number to call with questions. - After the employee has been terminated & media coverage has ceased, debrief staff & others, as deemed necessary. - 8.
+If the parent (or the participant) decides to prosecute: - Follow the steps above to handle the immediate crisis. - Involve agency attorney. - As the trial approaches, reconvene the Crisis Team and draft a media response.

-Proactive Issues Management: Consider additional staff training to prevent this situation.
+Consider additional staff training to prevent this situation.